 The complaint should get made to the trade association if the bailiff is a registered member with them.
 You should follow the specified complaints procedure stated on the association website.

-You can make a written complaint about a court bailiff or a civilian enforcement officer.
-You can also use EX343 complaint form available from the court and tribunal form finder.
+You can make a written complaint about a court bailiff or civilian enforcement officer.
+The new HMCTS complaints procedure replaces the EX343 leaflet if your complaint is about either:

 Note: The government court finder service can help you find out where to send the complaint form.

-How to Complain about Bailiffs and their Conduct in the United Kingdom
+Bailiff Complaints about their Conduct in the United Kingdom